edwin-finance/docs/README.md

 ### Contributing

-Edwin is an open-source project welcoming contributions from the community:
+edwin is an open-source project welcoming contributions from the community:

 * Bug reports
 * Feature requests